Women’s Wellness Retreat

 -

 Our resident New Yorker who now calls Squamish home, Jeanine is a creative director and brand strategist in the outdoor, active, and wellness industry.
-She founded RANGE in 2012—where she defines trends in apparel, footwear, and gear for the world’s biggest brands.
+She founded her company RANGE in 2012 where she defines trends in apparel, footwear, and gear for the world’s biggest brands.

 Her background in trend forecasting, paired with her mission to close the loop between people, product, and planet has allowed her to develop a unique approach to executive facilitation and a personal desire to create actionable frameworks for change.

 Coming from a long line of naturalists she has an intrinsic connection to the outdoors and a deep-seated love for Mother Nature.
-Bringing her passion for creation together with her intuitive approach to holistic strategy, she led a workshop called Visual Mapping - Goal Setting with Intention.
+Bringing her passion for creation together with her intuitive approach to holistic strategy, she will lead a workshop called Visual Mapping - Goal Setting with Intention.

 -